-From plastic to direct debits to installment plans, there are a variety of ways to pay the IRS should you owe tax this year.
+From plastic to direct debits to online tax payments, there are a variety of ways to pay the IRS should you owe tax this year.

 Credit Cards and Debit Cards

-When you have your taxes prepared by H&R Block, you can pay your federal tax due at a participating H&R Block office with any MasterCard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees12.
-The convenience fee for paying your federal tax amount with a debit card is low fixed fee of only $2.79 per transaction.
+Save time traveling to the post office and worrying about pesky late fees by paying your taxes with a credit or debit card -- it's fast and convenient.
+When you have your taxes prepared by H&R Block, you can pay your federal tax at a participating H&R Block office with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
+The convenience fee for paying your federal tax amount with a debit card is a low fixed fee of only $2.58 per transaction.

-If you have already filed your tax return and want to pay your tax due, visit the tax payment site.
+If you've already filed your tax return (Form 1040 and many other form types) and want to pay taxes online, visit the tax payment site.

 The IRS enables taxpayers with SSN's (no ITIN's) an additional method to pay series 1040 taxes directly from their savings or checking account.
 No prior enrollment is required, but taxpayer identity is verified from information on the prior year tax return.
 There is no fee for this service – see IRS Direct Pay for more information.